-There is no doubt that Simi’s debut will be compared with the debut of her boyfriend, Adekunle Gold, as both are musically quite similar.
+There is no doubt that Simi’s debut will be compared with the debut of her alleged boyfriend, Adekunle Gold, as both are musically quite similar.

-The fact that Gold is the only featured artiste on Simi’s Simisola and Simi was also the only featured artiste on Adekunle’s Gold will definitely give their fans more material to use their theories about the relationship between the two.
+The fact that Gold is the only featured artiste on Simi’s Simisola and Simi was also the only featured artiste on Adekunle’s Gold will definitely give their fans more material to use for their theories about the relationship between the two.

 The highly anticipated (and expected) duet, ‘Take Me’ featuring Adekunle Gold, lived up to expectations.
 It seems like the perfect edgy continuation to the story line that the two started last year with ‘No Forget’.

 In all, Simisola, although quite predictable, definitely did not disappoint.
 It is one of the strongest musical pieces of 2017 and without a doubt a step in the right direction.
 While we hope Simi takes more sonic risks in the future, we cannot deny that we love her just the way she is.